Living rural in the city is great – you can do it, too.

 Did you know that Windsor is next to Detroit, where they have a huge salt mine?
 It’s worth seeing the Time photo essay.
 Yet despite the Windsor mine being in Windsor, Windsor Salt‘s headquarters are near me, in Pointe Claire, QC.
 Sadly – and preventably!their building kills birds.
 I’ll still buy their salt but I want them to fix their windows and landscaping.

-Now that the jelly’s done, here’s a belle photo.
-The one with the ingredients is more illustrative than a Bernardin jar with pretty red contents, but which one do you see in a magazine?
+Now that the jelly’s done, here’s a belle photo: a Bernardin jar with pretty red contents, but which one belongs in a magazine?

 Red pepper jelly in 250 mL Bernardin jars

-Don’t use the oven for Just One Thing (recipes)!
+Don’t use the oven for Just One Thing – recipes (and fall photos)

 I brought three pumpkins back from Ontario, and two evenings ago, I baked one of them.
 As the fastest way to process a pumpkin is by baking it, I just cut it in half, scooped out the seeds and pulp, and put it in the oven with a little water.
 But the baking takes an hour and a half, and The Most Important Rule For Cooking that I learned as a child – which it floors me that more people don’t know – is… well, the first rule is, don’t use the oven in summertime, but… When You Use The Oven, Bake More Than One Thing.